Table of Contents

 The Mind That Does Not Abide

-One of the most quoted lines is:
+One of the most quoted lines in the sutra is as mysterious as it is illuminating:

 “A Bodhisattva should develop a mind that does not abide anywhere.”